abatilo/coloradogeekjobs/README.md

 [ ] Validate the city from a list of cities in Colorado [ ] Style the post form to not look so bad
 [ ] Style the job listings to not look so bad
+[ ] Make submitting a job show a success message
+[ ] Maybe do a redirect after submitting a job?